 Air Cooling Coils Could Be Blocked

 The first problem could be that the air cooling coils are blocked and need cleaning.
-A buildup of crud blocks the air flow that allows the heated coils to cool.
-Without the proper air flow through the coils, the unit heats up and the cooling capacity decreases.
+A buildup of dust, dirt, and other crud blocks the airflow that allows the heated coils to cool.
+Without the proper airflow through the coils, the unit heats up and the cooling capacity decreases.
 Another problem is that the moisture accumulated between the cooling coils isn't blown out of the coils, and the coils freeze up.